YisongZou/Flask-Salary-Predictor-with-Random-Forest-Algorithm/README.md

 # Flask Salary Predictor
-This project can help predict the salary based on your years of experience.
+In this project, we are going to use a random forest algorithm (or any other preferred algorithm) from scikit-learn library to help predict the salary based on your years of experience.
+We will use Flask as it is a very light web framework to handle the POST requests.

-The dataset is the [Kaggle Years of experience and Salary dataset](https://www.kaggle.com/rohankayan/years-of-experience-and-salary-dataset)
+The dataset is from [Kaggle Years of experience and Salary dataset](https://www.kaggle.com/rohankayan/years-of-experience-and-salary-dataset)

 ![pic](https://github.com/YisongZou/IDS721-Final-Project/blob/main/Screen%20Shot%202021-04-22%20at%201.42.12%20AM.png)